TorchJD/torchjd/CONTRIBUTING.md

 ### Documentation

-Most source python files in TorchJD have a corresponding `.rst` in `docs/source`.
+Most source Python files in TorchJD have a corresponding `.rst` in `docs/source`.
 Please make sure to add such a documentation entry whenever you add a new public module.
 In most cases, public classes should contain a usage example in their docstring.
 We also ask contributors to add an entry in the `[Unreleased]` section of the changelog whenever they make a change that may affect users (we